Home » Albums » 1989 » Songs on 1989 » New Romantics

 Single | Bonus Track | 1989 (2014) | 1989 (Taylor's Version) [2023]

 “New Romantics” is the sixteenth and final track on the deluxe edition of Taylor’s fifth studio album, 1989 (2014).
-It is a satirical song discussing the nonchalant and whimsical nature of the way young adults in the 2010s approach love.
-It was released as the seventh and last single from the album.
-The re-recording of the song, “New Romantics (Taylor’s Version)”, was released on October 27, 2023.
+Blending satire with shimmering synth-pop, it explores the carefree, ironic, and at times disillusioned attitude with which young adults in the 2010s navigate love and heartbreak.
+Despite being a bonus song, “New Romantics” gained significant popularity and was later released as the seventh and final single from the album.
+Its re-recording, “New Romantics (Taylor’s Version),” was released as part of 1989 (Taylor’s Version) in 2023.

 Table of Contents